ralphje/adventofcode/README.md

 pip install .
 aoc -y 2023 --no-submit
 ```

+Note that you must probably reinstall after a solution change.

 ## Linting
 You can run `black solutions tests manage.py` and `ruff check ...` for linting.